hzeller/upnp-display/README.md

 renderer (e.g. [gmrender-resurrect][]) anywhere in your local network.
-It listens for changes in the state of the player (Title, Album etc., Play/Paused/Stop) and displays it on a common 16x2 LCD display.
+It listens for changes in the state of the player (Title, Album etc., Play/Paused/Stop) and displays it on a common 16x2 LCD display or other HD44780 compatible displays.

 ### Connect the Hardware